 CitiSOA involved the development of webservices to provide data in an easy to use format instead of File Feed.
 The complete development of this project is being carried out ONSITE.
 As a module lead my role was to design and develop the web services.
 The standard cycle of first creating the WSDL and XSD and then developing the web services was followed.

+Responsibilities

 Designed and development of WSDL and XSD adhering to SOA standards.